futoin/specs/draft/ftn6_iface_executor_concept.md

 request and response message data and/or communication channels.

-There must be a wrapper, which holds current request-response info and potentially as set of standard utilities.
+There must be a wrapper, which holds current request-response info and potentially a set of standard utilities.

 There must be a generic request Executor, which knows all registered interfaces and their implementations.